11 Amazing Things To Do In Playa Blanca For Your Perfect Coastal Vacation

 Consider taking a ferry ride to Fuerteventura from Playa Blanca for a unique day trip.
 The ferry ride lasts for approximately thirty minutes wherein you are treated to breathtaking views of the Atlantic Ocean.
 Corralejo, a beautiful town on Fuerteventura renowned for its breathtaking dunes, lively markets, and pristine white beaches, is a must-visit.
 In addition, you can go to Lobos Island Nature Reserve, a volcanic island that offers hiking routes and snorkelling in its clear waters.

-Location: Playa Blanca Ferry Terminal
+Location: Departs from Playa Blanca Ferry Terminal

 Timings: Varies